-Paize Usiosefe was born in Benin city, Nigeria.
-He attended Ozolua Grammar School, and there he obtained an advanced degree in English Literature, Africa History, and Religious Knowledge.
+Paize Usiosefe was born in Benin City, Nigeria.
+He attended Ozolua Grammar School and obtained an advanced degree in English Literature, Africa History, and Religious Knowledge there.
 While in Canada, he studied Computer Technology at Business College.
 Paize also studied creative writing at McMaster University.
-He is the author of Echo from a Valley, and the story of Peter Morgan – from Ashes of Flame.
-Paize won Editor’s Award in 1995 for his narrative poetry and was nominated by the City of Hamilton arts award as an established artist in 2010.
+He is the author of Echo from a Valley and the story of Peter Morgan – from Ashes of Flame.
+Paize won the Editor’s Award in 1995 for his narrative poetry and was nominated by the City of Hamilton Arts Award as an established artist in 2010.

-Paize is the producer of a feature film, “YAKUBU”, and he is also the producer of a TV sitcom, Family and Friends, which is on Amazon Prime.
-He was a member of industry delegate at 2019/2020 Toronto International Festival and also in 2020 he was the recipient of Jackie Washington Award for the arts.
+Paize is the producer of a feature film, “YAKUBU”, and the producer of a TV sitcom, Family and Friends, which is on Amazon Prime.
+He was a member of the industry delegate at the 2019/2020 Toronto International Film Festival and also in 2020 he was the recipient of the Jackie Washington Award for the Arts.
+In 2023 he was named to the Order of Hamilton.
 Paize has been featured in films, see his bio on IMDB pro page.